mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 # Acknowledgements

-This work was supported by the Huawei Technologies.
+This work was supported by Huawei Technologies.

 The ASN.1 Module was assembled by Russ Housley and formatted by Sean Turner.
+Russ Housley provided editorial review.

 --- back